Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC

 \subsection{The proton--proton correlation function and nucleon \texorpdfstring{\mt-scaling}{mt-scaling}}

-The experimental \pP correlations are investigated and fitted in eight different \mt intervals ($1.0\mbox{--}1.3$, $1.3\mbox{--}1.4$, $1.4\mbox{--}1.5$, $1.5\mbox{--}1.6$, $1.6\mbox{--}1.7$, $1.7\mbox{--}1.8$, $1.8\mbox{--}2.0$, $2.0\mbox{--}3.2$ GeV/$\it{c}^{2}$) and three centrality classes using Eqs.~\eqref{eq:expfemtobase} and~\eqref{eq:Cfemto}.
+The experimental \pP correlations are investigated and fitted in the $k^*$ range up to 300~MeV/$c$, across eight different \mt intervals ($1.0\mbox{--}1.3$, $1.3\mbox{--}1.4$, $1.4\mbox{--}1.5$, $1.5\mbox{--}1.6$, $1.6\mbox{--}1.7$, $1.7\mbox{--}1.8$, $1.8\mbox{--}2.0$, $2.0\mbox{--}3.2$ GeV/$\it{c}^{2}$) and three centrality classes using Eqs.~\eqref{eq:expfemtobase} and~\eqref{eq:Cfemto}.
 The genuine part of the \pP correlation function, with the contribution $\lambda_{\text{gen}}$ calculated as described for three multiplicity classes mentioned in Sec.~\ref{sec:cf_formula}, is computed employing the CATS~\cite{Dimi_CATS} framework that includes the Argonne $\it{v}_\text{18}$ (AV18) potential~\cite{Av18}, the Coulomb interaction, and the Pauli-blocking effect between the two identical fermions.
 The $C_\text{baseline} (k^{*})$ describing the non-femtoscopic background of \pP pairs is modeled using a linear function as a part of the correlation function fit.

 To model the experimental \pP correlation function, residual correlations from the feed-down of \pL pairs are explicitly considered using Chiral Effective Field Theory at next-to-leading order ($\chi$EFT at NLO)~\cite{NLNSigma,HN_NLO13,HN_NLO19}.
 The effect of the \pL correlation function on the \pP correlation is included by projecting~\cite{ppSource} this contribution onto the \kstar of \pP pairs via a decay matrix~\cite{pp_pL_LLinpp7TeV,pLinSTAR}, which is built according to the kinematics of the decay.
 The contribution from the feed-down of \pL pairs to \pP pairs is at most 2\%.
 All other feed-down and misidentification contributions are considered to be flat.
 All contributions in $C_\text{femto}(k^{*})$ are smeared to account for the finite momentum resolution of the ALICE detector~\cite{pp_pL_LLinpp7TeV}.